bugzmanov/nes_ebook/src/chapter_6_4.md

 ```

-Note: that we are still using random colors from a system palette for the color index.
+> Note: We are still using random colors from a system palette for the color index just to see shapes

-One more thing.
 We need to define when we should intercept the program execution and read the screen state.
 On the real console, PPU is drawing one pixel each PPU clock cycle.
-However, we don't need to do that, we can wait for the whole frame to be ready and draw it in one go.
+However, we can take a shortcut.
+Instead of reading part of screen state on each PPU clock tick, we can wait untill the full screen is ready and read it in one go.

-> **TODO: bad approach!!!
-Scrolls would be ZERO!!!**
+> **WARNING** This is a very drastic simplification, which limits type of games it will be possible to play.
+More advanced games used a lot of tricks to enrich gaming experience. </br><br/>
+> Tricks like changing scroll in the middle of the frame (so-called <a href="https://wiki.nesdev.com/w/index.php/PPU_scrolling#Split_X_scroll">split scroll</a>) or changing palette colors in the middle of the frame. <br/>
+> This simplification wouldn't affect first-gen NES games much.
+However, more advanced games would require more accurancy in PPU emulation.

-In reality, PPU was actively drawing screen state on a TV screen during 0 - 240 scanlines, then during scanlines 241 - 262 the CPU was updating the state of PPU for the next frame, then the cycle repeated.
+On a real console, PPU is actively drawing screen state on a TV screen during 0 - 240 scanlines, then during scanlines 241 - 262 the CPU is updating the state of PPU for the next frame, then the cycle repeats.

-So it looks like the easiest would be to intercept PPU before it moves to from scanline 262 to 0.
+One way is to get screen state right after NMI interrupt - when PPU is done rendering current frame and before CPU starts creating next frame.

-First lets add callback to the bus, that will be triggered every time PPU jumps from 262 to 0 scanline:
+First lets add callback to the bus, that will be triggered every time PPU triggers NMI:

 ```rust
 ub struct Bus<'call> {